-Due to heightened ethical scrutiny at the federal level, including fellows placed in congressional or other federal offices, the NPO will request information from finalists about ongoing personal and professional activities or interests that might conflict with the participation of a fellow in congressional or federal assignments.
-This disclosure is required to identify any activity or interest that might:
+The NPO will request information from finalists about ongoing personal and professional activities or interests that might conflict with the participation of a fellow in congressional or federal assignments.
+This disclosure is required to identify any activity or interest that might represent a real or apparent conflict, including:

-- 1. Significantly impair the fellow's objectivity, or - 2.
-Create an unfair competitive advantage for any person or organization.
+1. Significantly impair the fellow's objectivity, or